yilun-lee/pgspredictor/README.md

 sim_03JCPNG,sim_03JCPNG,0.0,0.0
 ```

+##### missing strategy

+User can specifeid how program handle missing genotype through `-M` or `--missing-strategy` flag.
+There are three strategy for now:
+1. **Freq**: Use frequency column in weights (`FREQ` as default, can be specified by `--freq`) to fill the misisng.
+This strategy is recommended for prediction.
+2. **Impute**: Impute frequency of the current population to fill the misisng.
+Recommended for validation.
+Not recommended for small population.
+3. **Zero**: Fill missing with zeors.
+Not recommended.

 ##### Quick Example

 This is a simple exaple using very small bfile and weights.
 You may check the output files in [data/output](./data/output/)